 Oh Canada 🇨🇦 - Issue #14

 Gradually and then suddenly.
 That's how life goes on.
-Small changes go unnoticed; it's the big sudden events we tend to pay attention to, even when we should've paid attention to everything that lead to it.
+Small changes go unnoticed; it's the big sudden events we tend to pay attention to, even when we should've paid attention to everything.

 The quote "Gradually, then suddenly" comes from Ernest Hemingway's novel The Sun Also Rises.
 It mirrors how many things in life are very predictable in retrospect: the good and the bad.
 Whether the ground seems like it's collapsing beneath your feet or you experience sudden success, you can always look back and connect the dots.
 It doesn't mean you can predict everything and avoid all failures, but this sentiment gives you power because all those big scary things are just smaller pieces put together.
 And a significant amount of failures are avoidable.

 I'll be honest and say, changes don't come naturally to me.
 I'm a very conscious person.
 And while I'm not the biggest neurotic, I worry a lot about anything that could go wrong.
 That's why I don't travel as often.
 What's supposed to be a nice adventure in another country becomes a nuisance easily.
 But traveling is important.
 There are far too many people who never travel anywhere or travel but avoid experiencing other cultures.
 Instead, shield themselves in a hotel and go for trips only to the places in the guidebook.
 I don't want my experience to be like that.
 I want to meet people, make friends, and gather new experiences I wouldn't get elsewhere.